 In his second season, Clower and the Cowgirls finished the year with an 11-12 record and a 4-4 mark in league play.
-The 11 wins marks the fourth straight year that the tennis program has reached double-figure victories.
+The 11-wins marked the fourth straight year that the tennis program reached double-figure victories.
 As a team, they were ranked 61st heading into the spring and six weeks throughout the season.
 The doubles team of Simona Synkova and Veronica Popovici were ranked 21st in the preseason Campbell's/ITA rankings and entered the spring 52nd.
 They participated in the Riviera/ITA All-American Championships and reached the finals of the ITA Mountain Regional Tournament.

 They also garnered All-Mountain West honors.
 For the fourth time in her career, Synkova was selected All-MW in doubles and is the only Cowgirl to achieve that honor in school history.
 Popovici earned All-MW honors in doubles for the second year in a row.
 Both student-athletes were selected to the All-Mountain West singles team.
 It's the second time for Synkova and the third for Popovici, which is also a school record.

 Clower came to Wyoming after two seasons as an assistant coach at Lamar University (Beaumont, Texas).
 His duties included assisting with practice sessions, on the court training of both singles and doubles teams, creating and maintaining data bases for prospective players, along with ensuring compliance with recruitment regulations.
 Prior to that, he spent one season as a volunteer assistant with the program and as an adjunct professor for kinesiology.